-Kant discussed intuition mainly in the Critique of Pure Reason.
+Kant discussed intuition (Anschauung) mainly in the Critique of Pure Reason.
 There, intuition and thought are said to comprise an inseparable hylomorphic unity, like matter and form in Aristotle.
 So when we speak of Kantian intuition, it is always as an abstracted partial aspect of a larger whole of experience.

 Most famously, Kant speaks of the intuition of a sensible manifold.
 This resembles Aristotle’s account of sensation as mainly passive, but complemented by and interwoven with more active processes (see Passive Synthesis, Active Sense).
 Kant developed this quite a bit more extensively than Aristotle did.
 Aristotle hinted at something like passive synthesis, but mainly used its tentative results (common-sense objects) as a provisional starting point.
 Kant tried to reach back further into the preconscious generative process.
 My favorite discussion of this is Beatrice Longuenesse, Kant and the Capacity to Judge.
 (See also Kantian Synthesis.)

 According to Kant, mathematical construction, which produces an object and not just a theorem, results in a kind of pure intuition not tied to sensory perception.
 This was the original inspiration for Brouwer’s mathematical “intuitionism”.